NoahSewBSU/cs408-final-project-noah-seward/README.md

 bottles, perhaps a land-locked method that keeps users on their respective 'lands' yet allows them to send bottles to other lands - the sky gets wide with some creativity involved.

+*A note for myself - one fun stretch goal might be learning how to handle what the user sees after they "cast the bottle back into the ocean" (write their message and replace).
+Maybe the database could store the session ID of the most recent user?
+Then, while that session ID matches, it keeps the user on a screen where the bottle can be seen drifting away or something.
+If another user then accesses the bottle and replaces the message, the current user is then greeted by the normal start-up screen.

 ## Project Wireframe